-Common stock offered by us 1,818,181 shares of our common stock.
+1,818,181 shares of our common stock.
+Common stock offered by us commissions.

-Over-allotment option We have granted the underwriters a 45-day option to purchase up to 272,727 additional shares of our common stock from us at the public offering price less underwriting discounts and commissions.
+We have granted the underwriters a 45-day option to purchase up to 272,727 additional shares of Over-allotment option our common stock from us at the public offering price less underwriting discounts and proceeds from this offering as follows: